Your credit report helps determine your suitability for credit (loan) products, like home loans, personal loans or credit cards.

 You can access your own credit report using the credit reporting bodies outlined on the CreditSmart website.

-Police and Nurses Limited will be participating in Comprehensive Credit Reporting (CCR) from July 2020.
+Police and Nurses Limited (P&N Bank) has been participating in Comprehensive Credit Reporting (CCR) since 2020.

 Comprehensive Credit Reporting is also known as ‘positive credit reporting’.
 It impacts the way we report your credit information to credit reporting bodies (CRBs) - relevantly, to include sharing of information that we previously did not share (such as consumer credit liability information and repayment history information).
 Previously, your credit report included only past loan applications and significantly overdue accounts or defaults.

-Under Comprehensive Credit Reporting, financial institutions will now share additional information which will form part of your credit report, providing a more balanced view of your credit history.
-This information includes the type of accounts you hold and when they were opened, your credit limit(s), and up to 24 months of your repayment history - including payments made on time.
+Under Comprehensive Credit Reporting, financial institutions are sharing additional information which forms part of your credit report, providing a more in-depth view of your credit history.
+This information includes the type of accounts you hold, when they were opened, your credit limit(s), and up to 24 months of your repayment history – including payments made on time.

 If you make your repayments on time, your credit score will reflect your good payment behaviour.
-This means stronger loan applications for you in the future.
-If you’ve had difficulty in the past with making repayments on time, but are now back on track, this will be considered in your loan application.
+This means lenders may look at this information more favourably if you have requested credit.
+If you’ve had difficulty in the past making repayments on time, but are now back on track, this will be considered in your loan application and may impact your ability to obtain credit.

-Your data will always be protected, and your repayment history can only be provided by and shared with financial institutions.
+Your data will always be protected, and your credit information can only be provided by and shared with financial institutions.
 This does not include telco or utility companies.

 Your privacy and the privacy of your information is important to us.
 Your data will be protected at all times by the Privacy Act, and we’ve recently updated our Privacy Policy to ensure your continued protection.
 You can review our Privacy Policy at any time on our website to find out how we collect, share and manage your data, or request a copy by calling us on 13 25 77.

-Our Statement of Notifiable Matters outlines what you’ll need to know about Comprehensive Credit Reporting, including how it will impact you.
+Our Statement of Notifiable Matters outlines what you need to know about Comprehensive Credit Reporting, including how it impacts you.

 Our Statement of Notifiable Matters has key information on: